-The European Commission had announced a funding scheme offering local authorities vouchers worth €15,000 to set up Wi-Fi hotspots in public spaces which could be accessed by anyone free of charge.
+The European Commission has announced a funding scheme offering local authorities vouchers worth €15,000 to set up Wi-Fi hotspots in public spaces which can be accessed by anyone free of charge.
 The funds are to be used to purchase and install the necessary equipment with long-term management and maintained costs covered by the local authority.
-The funding scheme would run until 2020 and the first call for applications would be released for the initial 1,000 vouchers in May 2018 with a further two calls in 2019 and in 2020, respectively.
+The funding scheme will run until 2020 and the first call for applications will be released for the initial 1,000 vouchers in May 2018 with a further two calls in 2019 and in 2020, respectively.

-Each participating country would receive at least 15 vouchers, which would be distributed on a first come first served basis.
-A basic condition that must be met was that the Wi-Fi networks set up through the scheme were free of charge to users, do not carry advertising and do not duplicate existing free services whether private or public sector owned and operated.
+Each participating country will receive at least 15 vouchers, which will be distributed on a first come first served basis.
+A basic condition that must be met is that the Wi-Fi networks set up through the scheme are free of charge to users, do not carry advertising and do not duplicate existing free services whether private or public sector owned and operated.

-Officers had registered the Council's interest in the scheme with a view to submitting an application and would bring a further report back to the Committee to advise Members on the outcome.
+Officers have registered the Council's interest in the scheme with a view to submitting an application and will bring a further report back to the Committee to advise Members on the outcome.